Stock market today: Wall Street holds steady as a torrent of earnings reports begins

-NEW YORK (AP) — U.S. stocks are holding relatively steady Tuesday as earnings reporting season ramps up for big companies.
+NEW YORK (AP) — U.S. stock indexes are holding relatively steady Tuesday as earnings reporting season ramps up for big companies.

-The S&P 500 was virtually unchanged in early trading.
-The Dow Jones Industrial Average was down 50 points, or 0.1%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was 0.1% lower.
+The S&P 500 was 0.2% higher in morning trading and on track for a second straight gain after breaking a three-day losing streak.
+The Dow Jones Industrial Average was up 66 points, or 0.2%, as of 10:15 a.m.
+Eastern time, and the Nasdaq composite was 0.3% higher.

-Dozens of companies in the S&P 500 are reporting their results for the spring on Tuesday, with a couple highly influential Big Tech companies coming after trading ends for the day in Alphabet and Tesla.
-Expectations are generally high, and analysts are forecasting the strongest profit growth for the S&P 500 since late 2021, according to FactSet.
+Dozens of companies are reporting their results for the spring on Tuesday, with a couple highly influential Big Tech companies coming after trading ends for the day in Alphabet and Tesla.
+Expectations are generally high, and analysts are forecasting the strongest profit growth for S&P 500 companies since late 2021, according to FactSet.

-UPS tumbled 12.3% after it delivered weaker profit and revenue for the spring than analysts expected.
-But CEO Carol Tomé said the company's U.S. business delivered more packages than a year earlier, its first such growth in nine quarters, and called it a "significant turning point for our company."

-Danaher jumped 7.6% after reporting stronger profit and revenue for the latest quarter than expected.
-The life sciences company credited strength for its Cepheid molecular testing business.
+Danaher was one of the strongest forces lifting the S&P 500 after the life sciences company rose 7.1%.
+It reported better profit and revenue for the latest quarter than analysts expected, in part because of strength at its Cepheid molecular testing business.

-Coca-Cola rose 1.6% after the beverage giant topped Wall Street's forecasts and raised its full-year sales outlook
+GE Aerospace thrust 6.7% higher after beating analysts' forecasts for profit in the spring and raising its forecast for earnings over the full year.

-High mortgage rates have chilled the housing industry, for example, and a report coming later in the morning will show the latest trends in sales for previously occupied homes.
-Economists expect it to show a drop in June from May.
+High mortgage rates have chilled the housing industry, for example, and a report on Tuesday showed sales of previously occupied homes weakened by even more in June than economists expected.
+Sales slowed in part because prices for previously occupied homes are at the highest ever recorded, according to the National Association of Realtors.

-Easier times may be ahead.
+Easier times may be ahead for rates.
 With inflation slowing, the wide expectation on Wall Street is for the Federal Reserve to begin lowering its main interest rate in September.
 That would offer some relief for both the economy and financial markets after the Fed has held the federal funds rate at the highest level in more than two decades.

 In stock markets abroad, indexes were mixed across Asia and Europe.